 - Cultural history

-- Ethnic history, including African-American history, Asian-American history, Jewish history and Latina/o History.
+- Histories of race and ethnicity, including African-American history, Asian-American history, Jewish history and Latina/o History.

 - History of foreign relations